kimtaeoug/easy_dynamic_link/README.md

-<h1 align="center">Easy Dynamic Link</h1>
+<h1>Easy Dynamic Link</h1>
 ## 😀 About Easy Dynamic Link
 This is a project that makes the dynamic link in Firebase easy to use.
 The features in this project are as follows.
 + Dynamic Link Handler
 + make Dyanmic Link easily
 > To use the project, you must set firebase on the app by default.
 ## Usage
 ```dart
     final EasyDL _easyDL = EasyDL();